water-bottle-it-project/personal-registry-app/README.md

    _unlikely_ to occur if you have installed at least version 16.10 of node.js), then first run `npm i -g corepack`.
 After finishing this step, do not use the `npm` command for this project.
 3. Clone this repo. `git clone https://github.com/water-bottle-it-project/personal-registry-app`
-4. Go to the project directory `cd personal-registry-app`
+4. Go to the project directory using `cd personal-registry-app`
 5. Checkout the branch that has been requested to be assessed, or stay on main if none has been specified.
 6. Copy the provided `.env.local` file into the root folder.
 You need it or else the app will not